opeolluwa/backend-for-humans/src/module_5/scripts/conditional.md

 # Conditional evaluation

-Like variables, conditional evaluation is on of the key things you'll see in programming.
-It's based on which action to execute based on the matched condition.
+Like variables, conditional evaluation is on of the key things you'll come acrossin programming.
+It is used to execute a certain action based on the matched condition.

 Bash gives you four keywords `if`, `elif`, `else` and `fi`